Besnn/moco-cli/README.md

 The script can accommodate a maximum of one extra to-currency as that is the limit of the free API version.

 If you encounter any problems, make sure to get [your own API key](https://free.currencyconverterapi.com/)
 and put it in the `API_KEY` variable in the beginning of the script.

+Type `moco help`, `moco -h`, `moco -l` or similarly to list supported currencies.

 ## To Do/Add
 <ul>